 Socorro and Revillagigedo, Mexico’s final frontier

-Located a whopping 30-hours or more offshore, Socorro and Revillagigedo is easily one of Mexico's most remote and pristine scuba diving destinations, with a reputation for up close encounters with oceanic manta rays, bottlenose dolphins, and up to ten shark species!
+Located a whopping 30-hours or more offshore, Socorro and the Revillagigedo Islands is easily one of Mexico's most remote and pristine scuba diving destinations, with a reputation for up close encounters with oceanic manta rays, bottlenose dolphins, and up to ten shark species!